Unity-Technologies/FPSSample/Documentation/Animation.md

 ### Setting up the First Person Controller

-The Animator Controller is not references in the Characters Animator Component, but assigned to an Animator Controller Template
+The Animator Controller is not referenced in the Characters Animator Component, but assigned to an Animator Controller Template
 (`AnimGraph_AnimatorController`).
 This template wraps the controller in an AnimatorControllerPlayable and forwards game state to the Animator Controllers parameters etc.